Amazon Machine Image: Operating systems

 When it launched in August 2006, the EC2 service offered Linux and later Sun Microsystems' OpenSolaris and Solaris Express Community Edition.
 In October 2008, EC2 added the Windows Server 2003 and Windows Server 2008 operating systems to the list of available operating systems.
 As of December 2010, it has also been reported to run FreeBSD; in March 2011, NetBSD AMIs became available.
 In November 2012, Windows Server 2012 support was added.

 Amazon Linux AMI

 Amazon has its own Linux distribution that is largely binary compatible with Red Hat Enterprise Linux.
 This offering has been in production since September 2011, and in development since 2010.
 The final release of the original Amazon Linux is version 2018.03 and uses version 4.14 of the Linux kernel.
 Amazon Linux 2 changed from System V init system to systemd boot.
 It was announced in June 2018, and is updated on a regular basis.

+Amazon Linux 2023 was the next version, which launched alongside a new two-yearly release cadence.
+It comes with various kernel hardening features, and also enables kernel live patching.